mjkern/67272-Windows-Setup/instructions.md

             cd /mnt/c/Users/[your windows username]/Documents
             ```

+        5) *Important:* you can paste from you windows clip board into wsl by
+        right-clicking.
+You will likely find this very useful.

-        5) (Recommended) Create a folder for this class in your Documents
+        6) (Recommended) Create a folder for this class in your Documents
         folder (or somewhere you prefer)

             ```